Linear Model and Extensions: Some random variables for counts

-So the dispersion parameter $\theta$ controls the variance of the Negative-Binomial.
+By Proposition \ref{proposition:The-Negative-Binomial-random}, the variance of Negative-Binomial is always larger than its mean, with a finite $\theta$.
+The dispersion parameter $\theta$ controls the variance of the Negative-Binomial.
 With the same mean, the Negative-Binomial has a larger variance than Poisson.
-Figure \ref{fig::poisson-negativebinomial} further compares the log probability mass functions of the Negative Binomial and Poisson.
-It shows that the Negative Binomial has a slightly higher probability at zero but much heavier tails than the Poisson.
+Figure \ref{fig::poisson-negativebinomial} further compares the log probability mass functions of the Negative-Binomial and Poisson.
+It shows that the Negative-Binomial has a slightly higher probability at zero but much heavier tails than the Poisson.